-The Government Finance Officers' Association (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to James City Service Authority for its component unit financial report for the fiscal year ended June 30, 2015.
-This was the thirty-first year that the JCSA has received this prestigious award.
+The Government Finance Officers' Association (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to James City Service Authority for its component unit financial report for the fiscal year ended June 30, 2016.
+This was the 32nd consecutive year that the JCSA has received this prestigious award.

-In order to be awarded a Certificate of Achievement, the JCSA must publish an easily readable and efficiently organized comprehensive annual financial report, whose contents conform to program standards.
-Such reports must satisfy both accounting principles generally accepted in the United States of America and applicable legal requirements.
+In order to be awarded a Certificate of Achievement, the JCSA must publish an easily readable and efficiently organized comprehensive annual financial report.
+This report must satisfy both accounting principles generally accepted in the United States of America and applicable legal requirements.

 A Certificate of Achievement is valid for a period of one year only.
-We believe our current report continues to conform to Certificate of Achievement Program requirements, and we are submitting it to the GFOA to determine its eligibility for another certificate.
+We believe that our current comprehensive annual financial report continues to conform to the Certificate of Achievement Program's requirements and we are submitting it to the GFOA to determine its eligibility for another certificate.